manjula-dube/ReactWorkshop/README.md

 ###### Byte 17

-Default tab should ne now showig and make and API call on componentDidMount for intial load of now showing data
+Default tab should ne now showing and make and API call on componentDidMount for intial load of now showing data